Economy of South India: Mysuru

 Mysore is the third largest and a very important city in Karnataka.
 Being tagged as the Heritage City, tourism is a major economic driver and while it is among the top tourist attractions in India, it is said to rank next only to Madame Tussauds in London in the list of most-visited tourist attractions receiving more than 3 million tourists per year.

 On the IT front, Infosys has developed the world's largest corporate training centre in the city.
 Mysore is the second largest exporter of IT in the state and it houses nearly 60 major and minor IT players registered with the Software Technology Park of India [STPI], Mysore and this includes Infosys, WIPRO Technologies, IBM software, Paradigms India, WIFI Net, Logrosoft, Excel soft and Larsen & Toubro Infotech, Theorem etc. Mysore figured high in the vibrancy index survey of Morgan Stanley India last year.
-Mysore & Bangalore account for more than 60% of the incense stick manufacture & export.
+Mysore & Bengaluru account for more than 60% of the incense stick manufacture & export.